Louise Harnby | Crime Fiction and Thriller Editor

 What are the potential gains from the change?

-• Clients who previously passed me over because they wanted an immediate sense of what the cost might be more inclined to contact me.
+• Clients who'd previously passed me over because they wanted an immediate sense of what the cost might be could feel more inclined to contact me.

-• In particular, I might be a more attractive prospect for self-publishing authors (now my target client group) scouting for editorial assistance but who have a fixed budget in mind.
+• In particular, I might be a more attractive prospect for indie crime, mystery and thriller authors (my target client group) scouting for editorial assistance but who have a fixed budget in mind.

-• I’ve always provided detailed value-on quotations in the past but these take time to produce, and if the price isn’t even in the client’s ballpark I’ve invested a lot of time for no return.
-The quick-quote option would be an interesting alternative to test.
+• I’ve always provided detailed value-on quotations in the past but these take time to produce, and if the price isn’t even in the client’s ballpark, or our schedules aren't a good fit, I’ve invested a lot of time for no return.
+Publishing my prices and availability will filter out enquiries that are never going to convert into work.

-What will I potentially lose if I introduce a quick-quote function?
+What will I potentially lose if I publish my prices and availability?

-• An instant quotation is all about the money, not about the value.
+• Published prices are all about the money, not about the value.

 What will stay the same, even though I’ve made this change?